glouppe/proj0016-big-data-project/kickoff.md

 ## Collecting, cleaning and storing data

-- What data do I need for fitting my model?
+- What data do I need?
 - How large this data should be?
 - Where do I collect this data?
+- Do I have to run an experiment to collect data?
 - Is data cleaning necessary?
 - How do I store the data?